Generalized Birkhoff theorems and 2+2 direct pruduct spacetimes in Weyl conformal gravity: Introduction

 BT has far-reaching implications and is commonly employed in both astrophysical and cosmological contexts~\cite{Straumann,Padmanabhan}.
 For instance, it guarantees the stability and time-independence of the ST outside a non-rotating star or black hole~\cite{Wald:84}.
 It also ensures that the gravitational field inside a spherically symmetric shell of matter is flat, in direct analogy with Newton’s shell theorem~\cite{MTW}, etc.

 Some modified gravity theories (MGTs) admit Birkhoff-like theorems, but typically only when additional constraints are imposed.
-In other words, the uniqueness and static character of spherically symmetric solutions in the modified vacuum (i.e., vacuum defined by the modified field equations) can be established, although often only under specific assumptions.
-Examples include $f(R)$ gravity models~\cite{Sotiriou:2007zu,Capozziello:08,Faraoni:2010rt} or scalar–tensor theories with minimally coupled scalar fields where the scalar field is constant in the vacuum region~\cite{Krori:77}.
-On the other hand, in many MGTs, including Brans--Dicke theory, or higher-order curvature corrections, such as Gauss–Bonnet gravity or Lovelock gravity in higher dimensions, BT fails~\cite{Capozziello:12,Gravanis:10,Bogdanos}.
-In general, the loss of BT signals that the theory admits richer spherically symmetric dynamics, which may offer both observational opportunities and theoretical challenges.
+In other words, the uniqueness and static character of spherically symmetric solutions in the modified vacuum (i.e., a vacuum defined by the modified field equations) can be established, although often only under specific assumptions.
+Examples include $f(R)$ gravity models~\cite{Sotiriou:2007zu,Capozziello:08,Faraoni:2010rt} or scalar–tensor theories with minimally coupled scalar fields where the scalar field is constant in the vacuum region~\cite{Krori:77}. {In other MGTs, such as Brans--Dicke theory, BT fails~\cite{Capozziello:12}, whereas in higher-order curvature theories, including Gauss--Bonnet and Lovelock gravity in higher dimensions, the situation is more subtle~\cite{Bogdanos,Camanho:2015}.
+For instance, spherically symmetric vacuum solutions in Lovelock gravity are determined by an algebraic equation that typically admits multiple branches, each corresponding to a distinct ST~\cite{Boulware:1985,Wheeler:1986a,Wheeler:1986b}.
+This multi-branch structure allows for nontrivial dynamical phenomena, such as spherically symmetric shock waves~\cite{Gravanis:10}, and implies that uniqueness and staticity hold only within each branch.
+Nevertheless, suitably generalized versions of BT can be formulated for Lovelock gravity under appropriate conditions~\cite{Camanho:2015}.} In general, the loss or {generalization} of BT signals that the theory admits richer spherically symmetric dynamics, which may offer both observational opportunities and theoretical challenges.

 An important class of MGTs involves higher-derivative extensions, with Weyl conformal gravity (WCG) as a notable axample~\cite{Weyl}.
 WCG exhibits rich classical phenomenology~\cite{MK a dalsi,making case,mannheim_b,mannheim_c,MK2,Kazanas,mannheim,mannheim_a,JKS2,Edery:1998zi,Edery:1997hu,Edery:2001at,PJ-GL-23,NP} and has been extensively studied for its ability to address the dark matter problem through its observational predictions about the large-scale dynamics of the Universe (galactic and beyond)~\cite{Diaferio,Varieschi}.
 Additionally, unlike GR, WCG is perturbatively renormalizable when quantized~\cite{Stelle:77}, with a host of new phenomena, including gravitational instantons (that encode information about a non-perturbative vacuum structure of quantum WCG), an antiscreening behavior at high energies due to the negative $\beta$-function, (perturbative) ghosts, etc.~\cite{fradkin:85,Strominger:85,Hartnoll:06,Taubes:88,kWCG1}.
 Within the framework of classical WCG, BT plays an interesting role with a number of intriguing consequences.